saltstack/salt/doc/topics/specs/salt_auth_proto_abs.rst

 ==========

 In the end Salt uses formatted messages with clear header data to specify how the message data is encrypted.
-Only uses pubkey encryption for authentication and to securely retrieve the master AES key.
-Then all regular communication is sent in AES encrypted messages.
+Asymetric encryption via RSA keys is only used for authentication and to securely retrieve the master AES key.
+All further communications are are encrypted with 256 bit AES.